Fixing Match-Fixing: Optimal schedules to promote competitiveness: Group-stage model

 \subsection{Rescaling the Elo distribution}

-\textbf{} \\ The Elo indices usually fluctuate between 1500 and 2200 for the teams that qualify for the World Cup.
+\textbf{} \\ The Elo indices usually fluctuate between 1500 and 2200 for the teams that qualify for the World Cup (Table \ref{Elo description} presents some descriptive statistics of the Elo index in our sample).
 As such, $\frac{r_i}{r_i+r_j}$ varies between $\frac{1500}{1500+2200}=0.4054$ and $\frac{2200}{1500+2200}=0.5946$.
 Consequently the ``raw" Elo indices will barely affect the number of goals scored by teams.
 We amplify the performance difference between teams via a linear transformation of the original Elo indices:

 After this transformation, the weakest team will have an index of 1 and the strongest an index of $1+e^{gap}$, where $gap$ is a parameter to be calibrated\footnote{The introduction of $e^{gap}$ instead of a simple linear function of $gap$ has been chosen solely for practical purposes: ensuring that it is positive and to increase the sensitivity of our model to the $gap$ parameter (which can improve the convergence speed of the maximum-likelihood search algorithm).}.
 The higher is $gap$, the larger the performance gap between teams and the greater the impact of the Elo indices on a game's outcome.